ds-restauration/SeedBundle/README.md

   prefix: 'seed' # Command prefix "seed:yourseedname"
   directory: 'Seeds' # Default seed path: Bundle/Seeds
   separator: ':'
-  order: # Order to load seeds in, lowest loads first.
+  seed_order: # Order to load seeds in, lowest loads first.
 Any seed not in the list defaults to an order of 0
-    seed1: 1
+    seed1: -1
     seed2: 1
+  seed_bundle: # Order to load bundles in, lowest loads first.
+Any bundles not in the list defaults to an order of 0
+    bundle1: -1
+    bundle2: 1

 ```

 ## Building a Seed